catenax-ng/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 ## Local deployment

-For information on how to run the application locally, please check the README documentation in GitHub: https://github.com/catenax-ng/product-item-relationship-service-frontend/blob/main/docs/FirstSteps.md
+For information on how to run the application locally, please check the README documentation in GitHub: https://github.com/catenax-ng/product-item-relationship-service-frontend

-==TODO: Link does not work==

 ## View Levels